SylvestreSakti/Grande-Illusion/README.md

  This project involved :
   - Arduino : we used an Arduino board to control the robotic feet ;
-  - Motion capture : we used a motion capture software to the movement of real feet.
+  - Motion capture : we used a motion capture software to capture the movements of real feet.
 These angle changes were converted to command for the robotic feet ;
   - 3D-modeling : we used SketchUp to design our mechanic system.

 This repository gathers all our code and the files we used in our project.
 Our final report and presentation is at the root (written in French).